jareksedy/WebOSClient/README.md

 ### Basic Setup

-Here's a basic example demonstrating the setup of WebOSClient and connection to the TV.
+Below is a basic example demonstrating the setup of WebOSClient and connection to the TV.

 ```swift
 import UIKit